-The Thai Baht is commonly traded in pairs with major world currencies including the USD, AUS, EUR, GBP and JPY.
-Since the introduction of the Thai baht, it has been issued as coins, paper money and plastic polymer money.
-Thailand’s local currency is printed under the authority of the Bank of Thailand, and the coins are made at the Royal Thai Mint, a subsidiary of the treasury department.
+The Thai Baht is commonly traded in pairs with major world currencies.
+These including the USD, AUS, EUR, GBP and JPY.
+Since the introduction of the Thai baht.
+It has been issued as coins, paper money and plastic polymer money.
+Thailand’s local currency is printed under the authority of the Bank of Thailand.
+The coins are made at the Royal Thai Mint.
+Which is a subsidiary of the treasury department.
 Buying property and currency are linked to investment.

 The Thai Baht